headwindtrend/auto-stops/README.md

   Clear all stops in the current view with a single command.

 - ⚙️ **Customizable**
-  Configure idle timeout, maximum stored stops, and context size.
+  Configure idle timeout, and maximum stored stops.

 ---